coronasco/konverter/content/blog/css-background-techniques.md

 ## Why SVG Backgrounds Are Awesome

-Before we get into the techniques, let me tell you why I'm so passionate about SVG backgrounds:
+Before I get into the techniques, let me tell you why I'm so passionate about SVG backgrounds:

 - **Infinite scalability** - They look crisp at any size
 - **Tiny file sizes** - Perfect for performance